jancami/edibles/README.md

 # edibles-lips
 Software for EDIBLES and LIPS data analysis.
-Including the spectrum and oracle objects.